 2. Water Needs – Water is the basis of life and without it, survival would be next to impossible.
 With the Datrex Emergency Survival Water Pouch kit, you can store 64 pouches of water each containing 125ml for up to five years.
 This is an excellent item to have in a vehicle or camping supply crate.
 If your water supply is exhausted and/or scarce to find, this kit can keep you hydrated for a great deal of time.
 As each pouch is individually wrapped, they can be separated and added to backpacks, pockets, and more for further exploration and ranged expeditions in which the entire case isn’t ideal to carry.

 3. Survival Knife – What camping equipment would be complete without a survival knife with 16 functions attached?
 The Royal Crest Multitool Knife has the most used and favored additions any survivalist would want in a pocket tool.
-Made of 420 stainless surgical steel, this knife can become a heavily used item while camping and at home.
+Made of 420 stainless surgical steel, this food chopping tool can become a heavily used item while camping and for cooking at home.

 4. Cooking – Sometimes, propane and wood are hard to come by in order to cook food.
 The portable Sunflair Solar Oven harnesses the power of sunlight to cook your meals much like an actual oven.
 These solar ovens require no other fuel except the power of the sunlight and can reach temperatures of up to 250 degrees Fahrenheit – far past what is needed to cook meat.
 If igniting a fire is beyond your capabilities because of circumstances, put the sun to use.